 About The Project

-This important pest eradication project covers Onetahua Farewell Spit, and the land south to Whanganui Inlet, including The Kaihoka Scenic Reserve and Pakawau Forest, and with support from landowners some private land bordering this area.
+This important pest eradication project covers Onetahua Farewell Spit and the land south to Whanganui Inlet, including The Kaihoka Lakes Scenic Reserve, Pākawau Forest in Kahurangi National Park and some private land bordering this area.

 Onetahua Restoration Project birds graphic